dicethrow/pandown/README.md

 - the level of the heading is the heading level within the file, plus its depth in the folder tree
 - links, pictures etc should be made to work using conventional markdown preview, then a pandoc filter/s should be implemented to ensure it works
 - custom features can be implemented using markdown comment blocks

+## how pandown is used
+- Edit the content, e.g. `demo_report/content`, then run, for example, `demo_report/build.py` on your local machine.
+This will send files to the container (mine is set to be accessable when I run `ssh lxd_doc-dev`), run pandoc in the container on the content, then copy back the result to, for example, `demo_report/output`.

 ## how pandown works
 - the pandown python lib is installed locally